Bath & Racquets Club: Membership

 In the early 1990s guests of Claridge's hotel (located behind the club on Brook Street) were permitted to use the facilities of the club.

 The magazine executive Nicholas Coleridge was a member of the Bath & Racquets Club and would frequently meet the restaurateur David Tang there.
 Coleridge recalled in his memoir, The Glossy Years, that he and Tang would never "do any actual gym or go near the StairMasters or running machines" but instead spend their time at the club "sitting on a sofa eating smoked salmon and gossiping".
-Coleridge also agreed to meet the publicist Michael Cole in the club's Turkish bath to ensure that neither of them carried covert listening devices during the libel battle between Cole's employer, Mohamed Al-Fayed, and Coleridge's employers, the publishers Condé Nast.
+Coleridge also agreed to meet the publicist Michael Cole in the club's steam baths to ensure that neither of them carried covert listening devices during the libel battle between Cole's employer, Mohamed Al-Fayed, and Coleridge's employers, the publishers Condé Nast.
 Coleridge profiled the members of the Bath & Racquets Club as consisting of "Greek shipping billionaires" and managers of hedge funds.